apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ## Typing hooks

-GraphQL Code Generator automatically creates a `gql` function (from the `src/__genterated__/gql.ts` file), which we can use to type the variables going into, and results coming out of, of our React hooks.
+GraphQL Code Generator automatically creates a `gql` function (from the `src/__genterated__/gql.ts` file), which we can use to type the variables going into, and the results from, our React hooks.

 ### `useQuery`

+Below we use the `gql` function to define our query, which automatically generates types for our `useQuery` hook:

 ```tsx
 import React from 'react';